 The Hartford Liberty Mutual Acuity | |

-The best package for small businesses is a business owner's policy, which includes both general liability coverage and commercial property insurance at a discount.
+The best package for small businesses is a business owner's policy.
+A BOP includes both general liability coverage and commercial property insurance at a lower rate than buying the policies separately.
 Most small, low-risk businesses are eligible for a BOP.

 Another option is a commercial package policy (CPP), which is designed for businesses with higher risks.
 It offers a broader range of coverage options and higher limits than a BOP.